QMCPACK/qmcpack/docs/lab_advanced_molecules.rst

 -  **steps**: (default 1) Number of steps per blocks (middle loop).

--  **sub steps**: (default 1) Number of substeps per step (inner loop).
+-  **substeps**: (default 0) Number of substeps per step (inner loop), usually used to help with decorrelation.
+In VMC, during substeps, the electrons are moved but the local energy and other observables are not evaluated.
+This leads to faster execution.
-   During substeps, the local energy is not evaluated in VMC calculations, which leads to faster execution.
-In VMC calculations, set substeps to the average autocorrelation time of the desired quantity.
+   In VMC calculations, set substep to the average autocorrelation time/timestep of the desired quantity.

 -  **time step**: (default 0.1) Electronic time step in bohr.
+The total simulation time will be timestep*blocks*steps*(1+substeps).

 -  **samples**: (default 0) Number of walker configurations saved during the current calculation.